skip to primary navigation skip to content

 • Working with play and the arts

-The essential elements to gain the diploma
+The essential elements to gain the Diploma

 • Successful completion of the course study hours including completion of a placement comprising 100 supervised practice hours during the course.